 One client that we’ve worked with, a technology hardware provider selling to large corporate customers, wanted to reexamine how it went to market (direct vs. channel), as well as whether to focus on large, global accounts.
 In its initial state, the company focused more on territories, but many of those territories had little market opportunity and distracted them from what was actually driving their business: the top 5% of the account base.
 Their structure needed to be more account-based, with a strategy to capture higher wallet share and sell more differentiated solutions, including intellectual property, services and hardware.

-Once sales structure and strategy were reformulated, our client began to re-evaluate its team capability and whether they could effectively execute the new strategy, along with the tools and processes to enable it.
+Once sales structure and go to market strategy were reformulated, our client began to re-evaluate its team capability and whether they could effectively execute the new strategy, along with the tools and processes to enable it.
 The company’s roadmap included work streams covering up-skilling and hiring new talent, deploying new tools and technologies, and defining and adopting new business processes to support the future state strategy.

 Another client, a large CPG firm, reshaped their business from what was essentially a portfolio of siloed companies, into a single, more integrated company that could better meet the needs of customers and deliver substantially better results for shareholders.
 This company had six separate sales and marketing teams calling on the same retail customers and sought to streamline these disparate teams into an integrated selling organization offering the “full bag” of solutions.